Table of Contents

 Destination and Origin of Shipments

-The shipping zones used by courier services such as USPS, UPS, FedEx, and DHL may be seen on their websites.
+The zones used by major carriers such as USPS, UPS, FedEx, and DHL may be seen on their websites.

 It may seem apparent, but knowing an item’s origin and the final destination is crucial to determining how much it will cost to transport.

-The length, breadth, and height indicate how the package will transport the items.
+The length, breadth, and height indicate how the package will transport the items and the box sizes.
 Various package sizes might affect shipping costs.
-Thus online stores must be aware of this.
+This online store must be aware of this.
 The dimensional (or volumetric) weight is another factor that couriers use to determine the price.
 This is about how much room a box needs in the delivery van.

 Couriers calculate dimensional weight by multiplying the product of your package’s length, breadth, and height by a predetermined cubic divisor.